Azure-Samples/azure-iot-samples-csharp/provisioning/Samples/device/SymmetricKeyWithOperationalCertificateSample/readme.md

     1. DPS forwards the certificate signing request to your linked Certificate Authority which signs the request and returns the signed operational certificate.

-    1. The IoT Hub Device SDK needs both the signed certificate as well as the private key information.
+    1. The IoT hub Device SDK needs both the signed certificate as well as the private key information.
 It expects to load a single PFX-formatted bundle containing all necessarily information.
 This sample uses OpenSSL to combine the key and certificate to create the PFX file:
         ```bash
         openssl pkcs12 -export -out device1.pfx -inkey device1.key -in device1.cer
         ```